B-spline: Definition

-where

 Properties

 A B-spline function is a combination of flexible bands that is controlled by a number of points that are called control points, creating smooth curves.
 These functions are used to create and manage complex shapes and surfaces using a number of points.
 B-spline function and Bézier functions are applied extensively in shape optimization methods.

 A B-spline of order $n$ is a piecewise polynomial function of degree $n - 1$ in a variable $x$.
 It is defined over $1 + n$ locations $t_j$, called knots or breakpoints, which must be in non-descending order $t_j \leq t_{j+1}$.
 The B-spline contributes only in the range between the first and last of these knots and is zero elsewhere.
 If each knot is separated by the same distance $h$ (where $h = t_{j+1} - t_j$) from its predecessor, the knot vector and the corresponding B-splines are called "uniform" (see cardinal B-spline below).

 For each finite knot interval where it is non-zero, a B-spline is a polynomial of degree $n - 1$.
 A B-spline is a continuous function at the knots.
 When all knots belonging to the B-spline are distinct, its derivatives are also continuous up to the derivative of degree $n - 2$.
 If the knots are coincident at a given value of $x$, the continuity of derivative order is reduced by 1 for each additional coincident knot.
 B-splines may share a subset of their knots, but two B-splines defined over exactly the same knots are identical.
 In other words, a B-spline is uniquely defined by its knots.

 One distinguishes internal knots and end points.
 Internal knots cover the $x$-domain one is interested in.
 Since a single B-spline already extends over $1 + n$ knots, it follows that the internal knots need to be extended with $n - 1$ endpoints on each side, to give full support to the first and last B-spline, which affect the internal knot intervals.
 The values of the endpoints do not matter, usually the first or last internal knot is just repeated.

 The usefulness of B-splines lies in the fact that any spline function of order $n$ on a given set of knots can be expressed as a linear combination of B-splines:

 B-splines play the role of basis functions for the spline function space, hence the name.
 This property follows from the fact that all pieces have the same continuity properties, within their individual range of support, at the knots.